Wind-WindKids/winding/samples/sophieandwind/sun.md

 What began as a bike is now almost a fusion-powered flying dragon for the mind.
 With deep gratitude to the creators, scientists, engineers, artists, and dreamers who share their knowledge and imagination with the world.

-And this story was shaped by those who darken paths and close doors and hearts for others.
+And this story was shaped by those who see, with clear eyes, that the truest republic is already here: in friendship, in learning, in love, and in sunlight.
   - Wind